Salmon: As food

 Salmon is a popular food fish.
 Classified as an oily fish, salmon is considered to be healthy due to the fish's high protein, high omega-3 fatty acids, and high vitamin D content.
 Salmon is also a source of cholesterol, with a range of 23–214 mg/100 g depending on the species.
 According to reports in the journal Science, farmed salmon may contain high levels of dioxins.
 PCB (polychlorinated biphenyl) levels may be up to eight times higher in farmed salmon than in wild salmon, but still well below levels considered dangerous.
 Nonetheless, according to a 2006 study published in the Journal of the American Medical Association, the benefits of eating even farmed salmon still outweigh any risks imposed by contaminants.
 Farmed salmon has a high omega-3 fatty acid content comparable to wild salmon.
 The type of omega-3 present may not be a factor for other important health functions.

 Salmon flesh is generally orange to red, although white-fleshed wild salmon with white-black skin colour occurs.
 The natural colour of salmon results from carotenoid pigments, largely astaxanthin, but also canthaxanthin, in the flesh.
 Wild salmon get these carotenoids from eating krill and other tiny shellfish.

 The vast majority of Atlantic salmon available in market around the world are farmed (almost 99%), whereas the majority of Pacific salmon are wild-caught (greater than 80%).
-Canned salmon in the US is usually wild Pacific catch, though some farmed salmon is available in canned form.
-Smoked salmon is another popular preparation method, and can either be hot or cold smoked.
+Canned salmon in the U.S. is usually wild Pacific catch, though some farmed salmon is available in canned form.
+Smoked salmon is another popular preparation method, and can either be hot- or cold-smoked.
 Lox can refer to either cold-smoked salmon or salmon cured in a brine solution (also called gravlax).
 Traditional canned salmon includes some skin (which is harmless) and bone (which adds calcium).
 Skinless and boneless canned salmon is also available.

 Raw salmon flesh may contain Anisakis nematodes, marine parasites that cause anisakiasis.
 Before the availability of refrigeration, the Japanese did not consume raw salmon.
 Salmon and salmon roe have only recently come into use in making sashimi (raw fish) and sushi.